pintolx/Regression-Analysis-With-Keras/README.md

 The dataset is the Boston Housing Data
 You can learn more about the Boston house price dataset on the UCI Machine Learning Repository.
-In this project we try to estimate the mean squared error without any data transformations
+In this project we try to estimate the mean squared error without any data transformations Part 2
+After standardizing the data using the StandardScaler and Pipeline modules, there was an improvement in performance of the model.
+The code is isn bostonhousingstandarddata file